The 6 Biggest Mistakes Companies Make

 • Technology problems

-Research shows that businesses of different sizes and from different industries usually fail for the same types of reasons, including general business factors, financial factors, marketing factors, and human resource factors.
-Some of the leading reasons for business failure are:
+Research shows that businesses of different sizes and from different industries tend to fail for the same types of reasons, including:

 • Poor cash flow management